Concept

 Self-emptying — the Christological pattern for spiritual life

 Kenosis literally means "emptying" and comes from Paul's description of Christ in Philippians 2:7, who "emptied himself, taking the form of a servant."

 In the Philokalia, kenosis describes the fundamental spiritual movement of letting go — releasing attachment to self-will, self-image, and the compulsive need to control.
 This is not self-destruction or self-hatred.
-It is the recognition that the ego's constant project of self-promotion, self-protection, and self-aggrandizement is the primary obstacle to genuine encounter — with God, with others, and with your own deepest reality.
-Kenosis is the voluntary loosening of the ego's grip, creating space for something larger to enter.
+It is the recognition that the ego's constant project of self-promotion and self-protection is the primary obstacle to genuine encounter — with God, with others, and with your own deepest reality.

 Every practice in the Philokalia involves kenosis in some form.
 Watchfulness requires letting go of the impulse to follow every thought that arises.
 Prayer requires letting go of the illusion that you are in control.
 Working with the logismoi requires letting go of the patterns that feel like "who you are."
-The entire contemplative path is a progressive kenosis — a gradual emptying of the obstacles that prevent the divine life from flowing through you.

 Key Figures